tmeadon/meadon.me/blog/content/posts/automating-azure-function-https-client-certs.md

 $cert = $stream.RemoteCertificate
 ```

-This code gives us the certificate at the end of the chain which isn't quite enough for the Functions runtime to be able to trust our service, we'll also need to get the public key of every other certificate in the chain (e.g. intermediate and root CAs).
+This code gives us the certificate at the end of the chain which isn't quite enough for the Functions runtime to be able to trust our service, we'll also need to get the public key of every other certificate in the chain (i.e. any intermediate and root CAs).
 The `System.Security.Cryptography` .NET namespace can help here:

 ```PowerShell
 $chain = [System.Security.Cryptography.X509Certificates.X509Chain]::new()